rhizoome/studierzimmer/README.md

 - ./src/*.ink
 - ./src/*.css
 - ./src/*.html
-- ./src/*\*/*
+- ./src/**/*
 - ./server.py
 - See LICENSE-MIT.code and LICENSE-APACHE.code

-This is standard rust-lnag style dual-licensing.
+This is standard rust-lang style dual-licensing.
 Google what it means if you want to contribute.

 ## Third party assets